Nazareth Hall, N3118

 His life’s work has been focused on educating on the issues of racial reconciliation.
 In 2003 he was honored by his hometown community for a Martin Luther King achievement.
 He has served on the EFCA’s Eastern District Task Force of Racial Reconciliation and the Board of Directors for the North Central District.

-Beginning July 1, 2018, Young will serve a two-year term as J. Edwin Hartill Endowed Professor in the department of Biblical & Theological Studies.
-As Endowed Professor, his research will include the ongoing study of hermeneutics and theology and their implication for race and reconciliation.
-He is developing and teaching a new course, Theology for Social Engagement, where students will construct a biblical theology for addressing current social issues.
+In 2018-20 Young served a two-year term as J. Edwin Hartill Endowed Professor in the department of Biblical & Theological Studies.
+As Endowed Professor, his research included the study of hermeneutics and theology and their implication for race and reconciliation.
+He developed a new course, Theology for Social Engagement, where students construct a biblical theology for addressing current social issues.
 His work has tremendous implications for improving race relations in the Christian church and higher education.

 - Systematic Theology